Azuremis/stock_predict/README.md

-# stock_predict
+# Stock predict

-Predicting future stock prices using linear regression
+This is a simple exploration of using linear regression to predict future stock prices.

+No money was harmed in the making of this model